Kaifeng Jews: Literary references

 The American novelist Pearl S. Buck, raised in China and fluent in Chinese, set one of her historical novels (Peony) in a Chinese Jewish community.
 The novel deals with the cultural forces which are gradually eroding the separate identity of the Jews, including intermarriage.
 The title character, the Chinese bondmaid Peony, loves her master's son, David ben Ezra, but she cannot marry him due to her lowly status.
 He eventually marries a high-class Chinese woman, to the consternation of his mother, who is proud of her unmixed heritage.
 Descriptions of remnant names, such as a "Street of the Plucked Sinew", and descriptions of customs such as refraining from the eating of pork, are prevalent throughout the novel.

-The Broadway musical Chu Chem is a fictional tale which revolves around the Kaifeng Jewish community.
+The Broadway musical Chu Chem is a fictional tale that revolves around the Kaifeng Jewish community.
 In the show, a group of European actors joins a troupe of Chinese performers in order to present the story of Chu Chem, a scholar who journeys to Kaifeng with his wife Rose and his daughter Lotte because he wants to learn about his ancestors and find a husband for Lotte.